 6. Be mindful of your eating habits and keep moving.

 It’s easy to overindulge when there are seasonal goodies everywhere you look.
 Control your portions.
 Eat balanced meals, and avoid drinking excessive amounts of alcohol.
 Give your body plenty of the healthy food it needs.

 It’s OK to say no. You shouldn’t feel obligated to take part in every festivity that comes your way.

-It’s common to feel overwhelmed or depressed during the holidays, even without the added burden of cancer.
+It’s common to feel confused, overwhelmed or depressed during the holidays, even without the added burden of cancer and COVID-19.
 If you find yourself struggling, it’s OK to reach out to your healthcare team for help.
 During your cancer journey, you and your loved ones have developed strong coping skills, and now is the time to build on them.

 This article was updated December 2020.